Rick-Phoenix/sketch/docs/src/cli_docs.md

 ## `sketch init`

-Creates a new git repo with a gitignore file.
-Optionally, it sets up the git remote and the pre-commit config
+Creates a new git repo with a generated gitignore file and, optionally, it sets up the git remote and the pre-commit config

 **Usage:** `sketch init [OPTIONS]`